DMITRII1548/Vue-Image-Input/README.md

 ### title
-This is text at your component
+This is a text at your component

 ### fontSize
 Font size of your title